 Federal buildings, city halls, schools, and many private homes fly the flag on June 14.
 Veterans' organizations, scout troops, and civic groups hold flag-raising ceremonies and recite the Pledge of Allegiance.
 Some communities hold parades; others use the date for flag-retirement ceremonies, the dignified way to dispose of worn flags.

-June 14, 2026 is Flag Day.
-It is also the 251st birthday of the US Army, and President Donald Trump's 80th birthday.
+Every June 14 is Flag Day.
+It is also the US Army's birthday, and President Donald Trump's birthday.
 Three things, one date — a rare alignment that gives the day unusual weight.
+In 2026 Flag Day marks the 249th anniversary of the Stars and Stripes; in 2027 it marks the 250th.